 7. Clean And Store Your Teapot

-After you have finished serving your tea, you will then need to clean your teapot.
+After serving your tea, you need to clean your teapot.
 Rinse your teapot with warm water.
 Never use cold water if your cast iron teapot is still hot.
 This could crack the enamel.

 You can wipe off the outside of the teapot if it’s needed.
-Then, thoroughly dry the entire pot with a cloth. make sure you thoroughly dry all the parts of the teapot, including the strainer and the lid.
+Then, thoroughly dry the entire pot with a cloth.
+Ensure you thoroughly dry all the teapot parts, including the infuser and the lid.

-I’ll be honest, sometimes I’m a bit hasty and put away my teapot before the inside of my teapot is completely dry.
-What I should do is, turn the teapot upside down to make it easier to dry.
+I’ll be honest; sometimes, I’m a bit hasty and put away my teapot before the inside of my teapot is completely dry.
+I should turn the teapot upside down to make it easier to dry.

 Enjoy your teapot

-I’ve tried to keep the step by step guide easy to follow.
-Don’t worry too much and use your cast iron teapot just like any other teapot.
-I hope you have fun and enjoy using your teapot, I’m sure you’ll make yourself many cups of flavorful tea.
+I’ve tried to keep the step-by-step guide easy to follow.
+Don’t worry too much; use your cast iron teapot like any other one.
+I hope you have fun and enjoy using your teapot.
+I’m sure you’ll make yourself many cups of flavorsome tea.